-Ethereum has the second highest market cap in the cryptocurrency world so it’s no surprise that there’s been a major influx of attention from investors.
+Ethereum has one of the highest market caps in the cryptocurrency world so it’s no surprise that there’s been a major influx of attention from the mainstream public.

 With this increased attention comes the need for a secure place to store ether.

 So we’re going to talk about Ethereum wallets.
 Think about what you really need for storing your ether.
 A few questions to mull over:

 - Do you need a wallet that can hold several currencies, or just Ethereum?
 There are plenty of wallets that allow you to hold different cryptos, as well as some that are strictly for Ethereum.